-We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with high-quality information.
+We’ve carefully selected these blogs because they actively work to educate, inspire, and empower their readers with frequent updates and high-quality information.
 If you would like to tell us about a blog, nominate them by emailing us at firstname.lastname@example.org!

 Adventures in Brain Injury